Jerry Seinfeld And More Celebs Have Ties To Countries In Trump Travel Ban

-The Trump travel ban has caused heartbreaking issues and aggravation for many nameless, faceless people across the country, but there are also actors, comedians, athletes and musicians who have ties to the countries that President Trump listed in his travel ban.
+The Trump travel ban has caused heartbreaking issues and aggravation for many nameless, faceless people across the country, but there are also actors, comedians, athletes, and musicians who have ties to the countries that President Trump listed in his travel ban.
 Many of them now have Americanized names, but their families still have links back to Iran, Syria, Sudan, Somalia, Yemen or Libya.

 Many people are crying racism, anti-Semitism, and other kinds of discrimination when it comes to recent policy changes in the Trump administration.
 And despite the fact that Donald Trump’s daughter, Ivanka, and her family are Jewish, Trump has chosen Steve Bannon for a senior cabinet position says the Inquisitr.
 Bannon, a former editor at Breitbart, has expressed opinions that some say are anti-Semitic and misogynistic.